dineetha/Surfer/README.md

 - Ready-made snippets.
 - View in the default browser and other browsers.
 Add new browsers
 - HTML tag explorer for creating HTML elements quickly.
-Thank you.

 Thank you.